-This program qualifies a person to teach secondary school biology.
+This program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The program qualifies a person to teach secondary school biology.
 After graduation, students may apply for the Alabama Class B Certificate: Biology, grades 7-12; and the SDA Basic Teaching Certificate: Biology, grades 7-12.

 Refer to the Department of Education section in this bulletin for the program outline.
-Program advisor: S. Lubega.
+Program advisor: S. Hamilton.